selimslab/selimslab.github.io/_posts/technical/software/2020-1-15-ideas-on-software-development.md

 ---
 layout: post
-title: Timeless ideas on software development
+title: From UNIX to Agile
 tags: software
 ---